 When you’re cutting back on your spending, your essential bills are always the first priority.
 But once you have your spending under control it could be a good time to start thinking about safeguarding your financial future.

 Here are three ways you could start planning now:

 Pay off debts

 UK Households have saved around £17.5bn during the pandemic and those habits are set to continue.
 If you’ve managed to curb your spending you could consider paying down your debts and enjoying a debt-free future.

 Starting an emergency pot now could make the difference between you staying debt-free and getting back into old habits.
 Putting aside a sum of money every month will help to make you more financially resilient when those unexpected bills land on the mat.

 Investing is a gamble - you can make a profit but you could also lose everything.
 Diversifying your investments and investing in low-risk schemes could work for you if you’re prepared to invest your money over the long term.
 If you think investment could provide the financial future you’re looking for, do your research and consider investing through a fund rather than as an individual.

 Stay money wise

-If you work in the NHS why not explore our free Money Mind tool?
-We’ve put together some really useful money management information that lets you identify benefits you could be entitled to and those you already claim.
-You can even compare your spending with your NHS colleagues.
+If you work in the NHS or wider public sector why not explore our free Money Mind tool?
+We’ve put together some really useful money management information that lets you identify benefits you could be entitled to.
+You can even compare your spending with your public sector colleagues.
 We’ve also put together useful information on your consumer rights and tools to help you fix your financial situation if you are in trouble.

-At Salad Money we’re on your side, with affordable loans for NHS workers.
+At Salad Money we’re on your side, with affordable loans for NHS and public sector workers.
 If you want to find out more about our fair and affordable lending then get in touch today or apply online now.